lorrli274/next/courses/community/Google-s Python Class/lessons/Python Strings/02-String Methods.md

 info> Here's a [list](http://docs.python.org/library/stdtypes.html#string-methods) that shows all the `str` methods.

 Python does not have a separate character type.
-Instead an expression like `s[8]` returns a string-length-1 containing the character.
-With that string-length-1, the operators ==,
+Instead an expression like `s[8]` returns a `string-length-1` containing the character.
+With that `string-length-1`, the operators `==` and `<=`.
+All work as you would expect, so mostly you don't need to know that Python does not have a separate scalar char type.